-5 Tips for Picking a Pumpkin That Will Last Through October
+Five Tips for Picking a Pumpkin That Will Last Through October

-When it comes to finding the perfect pumpkin for carving, color makes a huge difference.
-"A pale yellow pumpkin isn't going to keep long," says Lana Rufener of Rufener Hilltop Farms and Market in Suffield, Ohio.
+When it comes to finding the perfect pumpkin for carving and displaying, color makes a huge difference.
+"A pale yellow pumpkin isn't going to keep," says Lana Rufener of Rufener Hilltop Farms and Market in Suffield, Ohio.
 "Make sure it's a good color, and what you want is a deeper orange."
-A pumpkin that is mostly green, but has patches of orange would still be a good pumpkin to choose if you don't plan to carve it right away, Rufener says.
-"A pumpkin can still ripen even after you've picked it from the patch, but don't start carving until it's majority orange."
+A pumpkin that is mostly green, but has patches of orange, will work if you don't plan on carving it right away, Rufener says.
+"It can still ripen even after you've picked it from the patch, but don't start carving until it's mostly orange."